 Premier Nashville brewery reaching new heights

-When Stephanie Weans, co-founder, passed away from cancer two years ago, co-owner Kent Taylor quickly realized he faced a quandary with his very successful Nashville brewery.
+When Stephanie Weans, co-founder, passed away from cancer two years ago, co-owner Kent Taylor quickly realized he faced a quandary with his very successful Nashville, Tennessee brewery.

 “I am a CPA by training” he recently recounted, “I was optimally a back-of-the house participant in Blackstone Brewing Company”.
 Stephanie had the great personality and handled the everyday chores of the brewery.
 I only realized the great job she had done after she was gone.
 I also saw the deep mess I was in.”